 Edward and Ruth Altshuler Scholarship

 This scholarship provides $5000 to a Northeastern senior majoring in one of our physics department degree programs.
 The scholarship is intended for seniors who, following graduation, are planning to enroll in a PhD program in physics.
 The Scholarship may be used for partial funding of an on-campus research coop in the senior year, or to help defray educational loan obligations.
 Evidence of financial need is required and will be assessed by Student Financial Services.
 Academic performance will also be considered in the selection process.
 Interested students can apply by submitting a written statement up to a maximum of 2 pages to both the Undergraduate Curriculum Chair (firstname.lastname@example.org) and Undergraduate Physics Advisor (email@example.com).
 The written statement should describe the student’s future plans for pursuing a graduate degree in physics and briefly summarize their financial needs.
-The deadline for submission is August 15, 2013.
+The deadline for submission has been extended to September 15, 2013.